Pesticides

 Your company must hold one or more of the following permits in order to sell or offer to sell pesticides:

-As a vendor, you must ensure that you hold a certificate that corresponds to the type of your sales activity, or are supervised by an on-site holder of the required certificate.
+As a vendor, you must ensure that you hold a certificate that corresponds to the type of your sales activity, or are supervised by a holder of the required certificate.
+Read the following webpages: Permits for the sale and use of pesticides (in French only) or Certificates for the sale and use of pesticides for more information.

-If you hold a sales permit, you must comply with the following:
+If you hold a sales permit, make sure to:

-- Sell or offer to sell pesticides through the holder of a certificate corresponding to the activity associated with your permit or someone that is supervised by the holder, on-site;
+- sell or offer to sell pesticides through the holder of a certificate corresponding to the activity associated with your permit or someone that is supervised by the holder;

-- Keep a register of pesticide purchases and sales.
-Based on your permit, you may use this mandatory pesticides purchase and sales template for holders of Category A permits (DOC 521 Kb), or this one for holders of Sub-class B1 permits (DOC 529 Kb);
+- maintain and keep a register of pesticide purchases and sales.
+Based on your permit, you may use this mandatory pesticides purchase and sales template for holders of Class A permits (XLSX 58 Kb) (In French only), or the pesticide purchase register required for Subclass B1 permit holders (XLSX 49 Kb) (In French only) et le formulaire de declaration des ventes de pesticides des classes 1 à 3B (XLSX 62 Kb) (in French only);

-- Annually declare and submit required information from the register if you hold a Category A or Sub-class B1 permit.
+- annually declare required information from the register if you hold a Class A or Subclass B1 permit.

 Sales conditions applicable to certain pesticides